xnajasho/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS b/BIRTHDAY [avatar/AVATAR] [tele/TELEHANDLE] [desc/DESCRIPTION] [r/REMINDER] [t/TAG]…​`

 <div markdown="span" class="alert alert-primary">

+:bulb: **Tip:** You can add friends with the same name, but their phone numbers, emails and addresses must be different

 :bulb: **Tip:** A friend can have any number of tags (including 0)

 :bulb: **Tip:** The avatar value must only be from 0 to 20